 Processed meat’s disease links stretch from cancer to asthma

 Processed meat is linked to high blood pressure, heart disease, chronic obstructive pulmonary disease — and the list just keeps growing.
-Case in point, the latest study from French researchers at the Paul Brousse Hospital in Paris…
+Case in point, let’s start with research from the Paul Brousse Hospital in Paris…

 These researchers found that people with asthma who ate processed meat frequently had more severe symptoms than people who ate less processed meat.